Use a User Namespace With a Pod

 Kubernetes v1.25 [alpha]

-This page shows how to configure a user namespace for stateless pods.
-This allows to isolate the user running inside the container from the one in the host.
+This page shows how to configure a user namespace for pods.
+This allows you to isolate the user running inside the container from the one in the host.

 A process running as root in a container can run as a different (non-root) user in the host; in other words, the process has full privileges for operations inside the user namespace, but is unprivileged for operations outside the namespace.

 You can use this feature to reduce the damage a compromised container can do to the host or other pods in the same node.
 There are several security vulnerabilities rated either HIGH or CRITICAL that were not exploitable when user namespaces is active.
 It is expected user namespace will mitigate some future vulnerabilities too.